25/07/2022 • 12 min read

-Thoughts from an education entrepreneur: a chat with Kognity Cofounder and CEO Hugo Wernhoff
+Thoughts from an education entrepreneur: a chat with Hugo Wernhoff, Kognity Co-Founder and CEO

-Kognity is a digital education platform that puts quality, curriculum-aligned content at educators’ and students’ fingertips.
-It’s revolutionizing the way learners engage with interactive content and “take ownership” of their learning, particularly science, as they access Kognity at any time, from any device.
-Entrepreneur Hugo Wernhoff is CEO and Cofounder of Kognity, and we sat down with him to learn more.
+Kognity is a teaching and learning platform that puts high-quality, engage materials at educators’ and students’ fingertips.
+It’s transforming the way learners engage with interactive content and take ownership of their learning, and they can access Kognity anywhere, at any time, from any device.
+Entrepreneur Hugo Wernhoff is CEO and Co-Founder of Kognity, and we sat down with him to learn more.

 • Hugo, what is the “origin story” of Kognity?

 I come from a family of teachers.
-My mother and grandmother were both educators, and were major role models in my life.
+My mother and grandmother were both educators, and they have been major role models in my life.
 Education is a career that always interested me.
-When I was in college, a friend and I launched a test-prep business, with centers in the U.S. and in the Middle East.
+When I was in college, a friend and I launched a test-prep business, with centers in the US and in the Middle East.
 I think having that experience made us fall in love with the “business” of education.
 I especially liked meeting and working directly with the students who would come to our courses — developing a rapport and a relationship with them, caring about the outcomes we could provide them, and actually being able to deliver real educational value.
 It made my partner and me realize that this is what we wanted to do with our professional lives.
-This was — and still is — the inspiration behind Kognity, and of me becoming an “education entrepreneur.”
+This was — and still is — the inspiration behind Kognity, and behind me becoming an education entrepreneur.

 Do you want to try Kognity at your school?